 - Ask your doctor or pharmacist if you are not sure what ASTAGRAF XL should look like.

 - high blood sugar (diabetes).
 Your doctor may do

 certain tests to check for diabetes while you take ASTAGRAF XL.
 Call your

 - nausea, vomiting, or stomach pain

 - kidney problems.
-Your doctor may do certain tests to check your kidney function while you take ASTAGRAF XL.
+Your doctor may do certain tests to check your kidney function.

 - nervous system problems.
-Call your doctor right
+Call your doctor or go to

 - muscle tremors

 - high levels of potassium in your blood.
 Your doctor may do certain tests to check your potassium level while you take ASTAGRAF XL.